 The question for the Court was whether the relevant date, for the purpose of the date by which the principal had to respond to the application under the Victorian Act, was the date upon which the claims were uploaded to Corrigo or the date upon which the claim came to the attention of the principal.
 If the former, the principal would have been liable for the entire amount of the claim.
 Her Honour, after working through the history of the communications between the parties and the notice provisions of the relevant contract, found that the time by which the respondent had to respond to the payment claim was calculated from the latter date, when it came to the attention of the principal.
 The effect of her Honour’s finding was that the respondent’s response to the payment claim was within time.

 In the end, despite the relatively fact-heavy analysis conducted by her Honour, there is a simple takeaway for all practitioners and that is, to pay close attention to the notice provisions of the contract.
 This also extends to other administrative provisions of the contract because these provisions might also affect how the claim must be prepared and delivered.
 For example, if the building contract provides for the SOPA claim to be delivered to a specific appointor body, it should be served on that appointor, and failure to do so might render the claim nugatory.
 In summary, bringing and defending SOPA claims (which in and of themselves can be quite complex) is often done against significant time pressure such that parties might forget to dot the i’s and cross the t’s of the application.
-Anyone working in the area, either law firms or participants in the construction industry, need to have simple processes in place to make sure that the contractual requirements, as well as the requirements of the relevant SOP legislation, are met.
+Anyone working in the area, as we do, need to have simple processes in place to make sure that the contractual requirements, as well as the requirements of the relevant SOP legislation, are met.

 The building and construction industry in Australia operates within a complex regime of written and unwritten laws.
 Moreover, written laws can vary between states significantly.